wendyzhou1/Shopping-Web-Frontend/readme.md

 [Demo Screenshot](./images/screenshot.png)

-COMP5347 Assignment 1 - A HTML/CSS/JavaScript based online bookstore
+A HTML/CSS/JavaScript based online bookstore

 ❗ **Critical Running Instructions** ❗
 **DO NOT directly open `index.html` in browser** - This will cause data loading failure due to security restrictions.